FFmpeg & cross-compiling for Windows on Linux

 Alternatively you can download my version:

-% wget http://plutinosoft.com/stuff/changelog
+% wget https://plutinosoft.com/stuff/changelog

 % mv changelog debian/